eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 In such cases, the level of assurance needed by the Relying Party is minimal.

-It should be highlighted however, holder binding and device binding are related but not the same.
+It should be highlighted, however, that holder binding and device binding are related but not the same.
 An attestation may be bound to a device but not to a User.
 Device binding in this case will prevent attestation sharing, as well as replay attacks (as discussed in Section 2).